 - School staff may refer a student for services after consulting with school administration and conferring with parents/guardians to obtain consent. - School staff (administrators, teachers or support staff) should work with parents/guardians to complete the Clinic Referral Forms for Counseling.
-When completing the referral, please ensure that all family contact information (addresses and telephone numbers) are valid. - 3.
-The completed referral should be sent to the geographically appropriate clinic for the respective Local District (these are identified at the top of the referral form). - I. Once the referral is received and processed, SMH staff will contact families via telephone or mail to schedule an intake appointment. - 5.
-During the intake and assessment processes, SMH staff will work collaboratively with school-based staff, particularly the referring party. - 6.
+When completing the referral, please ensure that all family contact information (addresses and telephone numbers) are valid. - The completed referral should be sent to the geographically appropriate clinic for the respective Local District (these are identified at the top of the referral form). - Once the referral is received and processed, School Mental Health staff will contact families via telephone or mail to schedule an intake appointment. - During the intake and assessment processes, School Mental Health staff will work collaboratively with school-based staff, particularly the referring party.

 Appropriate mental health treatment is provided to students and families based on need.

-When appropriate, SMH Clinic staff may provide case management services to students and families to connect them to other health and social services agencies.
+When appropriate, School Mental Health Clinic staff may provide case management services to students and families to connect them to other health and social services agencies.
+For additional information visit the Student Health and Human Services/School Mental Health website: https://achieve.lausd.net/smh#spn-content.